 NFC relies on the card emulation technique.
 This protocol allows storing card details in a digital form inside a mobile wallet application.
 During payment, the protocol transmits data to the POS terminal automatically.

 iBeacon is a technology that allows for data transfer without an internet connection.
 Since all smartphones today are equipped with Bluetooth, they are all compatible with iBeacon.

-After users activate Bluetooth, it communicates with an external BLE transmitter, which is also called a beacon.
+After users activate Bluetooth, it communicates with an external BLE transmitter, also called a beacon.
 POS terminal receives all the necessary data stored in a mobile wallet and transfers money.

 Another use case of iBeacon technology is offering personalized special offers and discounts when users come within the range of a beacon’s activity.